littensy/remo/README.md

 #### 🟣 Async functions

-Similar to RemoteFunctions, `request` is used to invoke a remote function.
+Similar to InvokeClient and InvokeServer, `request` is used to invoke a remote function.
 It sends the given arguments over the remote function to be processed on the other side, and returns a promise that resolves with the return value of the function.

 Arguments are validated before the handler is called, and the return value is validated before the promise is resolved.